Citation for this page in APA citation style. Close

 The final causal interactions in our "causal chain" of events are the two measurements at A and B, which create two bits of digital information.
 As long as local measurements are made at the same pre-agreed upon angle their planar symmetry will maintain total spin zero, the particles will have correlated opposite spin states up-down or down-up, and individual spin states will be randomly up or down.
 Should measurements at A and B differ by angle θ, perfect correlations will be reduced by cos2θ, as predicted by quantum mechanics.

-We can criticize the claim by Bohm1 and Mermin2 that the three components of spin angular momentum must exist and be defined in all spatial directions, x, y, and z (which is impossible), in order for experiments to find the spins perfectly correlated and opposite in all directions when measured.
-The correct requirement is that there be no preferred spin direction (spherical symmetry) at initial entanglement.
-The arbitrary but agreed upon direction chosen for the two final measurements maintains the spin symmetry.
-Each final spin measurement creates a single bit of information.
-No information is communicated from A to B as Einstein feared.
+We criticize the claim by David Bohm1 that the three components of spin angular momentum must exist and be defined in all spatial directions, x, y, and z (which is impossible), in order for experiments to find the spins perfectly correlated and in opposite directions when measured.
+Similar is the claim by David Mermin2 that photon polarizations must exist in all directions!.
+The correct requirement is that there be no preferred spin direction at all (spherical symmetry) in initial entanglement and as the particles travel to A and B.

 We shall critically examine the details of entanglement state preparations and the experimental data from particle measurements in six different kinds of entanglement experiments.